 This type of bankruptcy is typically used by struggling businesses who want to reorganize their business debts.
 Some individuals may also choose to use Chapter 11 for debt reorganization.

 Chapter 11 proceedings allow the filer to discharge those debts that can be discharged.
 The remaining debts are reorganized into a repayment plan overseen by a bankruptcy trustee.
 You must repay tax debts within 60 months of filing.

 In Chapter 13 proceedings, individuals who have a reliable source of income are allowed to restructure their debts in order to pay back their creditors.
 Some debts may be able to be discharged.
 Otherwise, a bankruptcy trustee oversees a forced repayment plan, usually lasting no more than 60 months.
 Businesses are not eligible for Chapter 13 filings.

 Section 362 of the Bankruptcy Code provides that all collection activity by creditors must cease once the taxpayer files for bankruptcy.
 There are few exceptions to this part of the code.

 One immediate effect is that this filing can put a stop to all IRS and state revenue departments’ collection efforts against the taxpayers and their property.
 The bankruptcy filing removes the case from the IRS Collections Division and moves it to the IRS’s Insolvency Unit.
 This automatic stay can give a taxpayer immediate relief to work out a plan through bankruptcy when the IRS and states may have otherwise been unwilling to work with the taxpayer.

 Beyond bankruptcy basics: get expert advice

-All options for filing bankruptcy should be made in consultation with a knowledgeable and experienced bankruptcy attorney.
+Consider your options for filing bankruptcy in consultation with a knowledgeable and experienced bankruptcy attorney.
 Contact us for assistance with the tax and financial aspects of bankruptcy proceedings.